surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.3.0-dev.6 =
+= 6.3.0-dev.7 =

-(2019/09/13) Added new Schema Article AMP image dimensions for Google.
-Added a new "Notification System" option to the Essential and Advanced settings page.
+(2019/09/13) Added a new "Notification System" option to the Essential and Advanced settings page.
+Removed the "Meta Property Container" option and features (the WPSSO JSON add-on is recommended instead).

 = 6.2.0 =